khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - https://aws.amazon.com/rds/aurora/global-database/

 ### Aurora_Replica
-- Purpose
 - Scale read operations of your app(reader endpoint) -> Increase avaibility
 - If the writer instance becomes unavailable, automatically promotes one of the reader instances to take its place as the new write
 - Up to 15 Aurora Replicas xacross the Availability Zones (AZs) tha DB cluster spans within an AWS Region.

 ## Amazone Elasticache - Summanry